chewitt-swts/Rocketmiles/README.md

 Then, open any of the test script files in your IDE and use your IDE’s settings to run them.
 In Pycharm, you can right click anywhere in the file and select to run it, or use hotkey CTRL + SHIFT + F10.
 Other IDES may have different hotkeys or ways to run a file.

 Once you select to run the file, the test script should open a web browser and perform the actions of each test case.
-Exceptions and failures are written to a log.
+Exceptions, failures, and successful executions are written to a log.

 Common failures are TimeOutExceptions and ClickIntercepts.
 Both can commonly be fixed by adding the time.sleep(5) command to the line before the failure.
 If that doesn’t solve the problem, more in-depth troubleshooting is required.

 <b>***Logs</b>

 Each test script is designed to write log files to the same directory that the test scripts are stored in.
 The script will create a folder titled “logs,” if one does not already exist,then proceed in creating the log file.
+Each log will contain a log of any Exceptions encountered at runtime.
+It will also contain a complete readout of the start and completion of each test case, as well as the load time of each test case.

 The log files are named with an acronym of the test module and timestamp.
 The acronyms are: